stanford-oval/storm/README.md

 ## Acknowledgement
 We would like to thank Wikipedia for their excellent open-source content.
 The FreshWiki dataset is sourced from Wikipedia, licensed under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.

-We are very grateful to [Michelle Lam](https://michelle123lam.github.io/) for designing the logo for this project.
+We are very grateful to [Michelle Lam](https://michelle123lam.github.io/) for designing the logo for this project and [Dekun Ma](https://dekun.me) for leading the UI development.

 ## Citation
 Please cite our paper if you use this code or part of it in your work: